kirbyt/site-www-thecave-com/_posts/2015-08-10-dispatch-async-to-main-queue-doesnt-work-with-modal-window-on-mac-os-x.markdown

 layout: post
 title: "Dispatch Async to Main Queue Doesn't Work With Modal Window on Mac OS X"
 date: 2015-08-10 07:09:01 -0400
-categories:
-    - programming
+category: programming
-    - mac
+tags: [os x]
 ---
 I've been working on a Mac app lately, and while some things are similar to iOS, something are definitely different.
 One thing that is different are modal windows and run loops.